Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario2.md

 ## Data

-This experience reproduces a situation where the replicator only clones a notebook and not a complete experiment, so no datasets are provided with the cloned product.
+This experiment reproduces a situation where the replicator only generates new products and does not clones experiments, hence no datasets are provided.

-However, if the replicator, wants to clone the experiment instead of the notebook, datasets will be provided along with the notebook and the configuration.
-Please know that cloning a full experiment is the scenario depicted in [scenario 1](./reproduce_scenario1.md)

 ## Protocol